ocaml/platform-blog/opam-in-xenserver.md

-The Xapi toolstack is built from a large set of libraries and components which are developed independenly and versioned separately.
+The Xapi toolstack is built from a large set of libraries and components which are developed independently and versioned separately.
 It's easy for us to share code with other open-source projects like [Mirage](http://www.openmirage.org/), however this flexibility comes